Maroon 5 To Headline At The 8Wonder Music Festival, Vinpearl Phu Quoc

-(MENAFN- Media OutReach Newswire) PHU QUOC, VIETNAM - Media OutReach - 27 October 2023 - Vinpearl Phu Quoc integrated entertainment and resort complex announces the launch of its world-class festival series, "Wake Up Festival 2023", kicking off on October 30 and turning up the volume from December 9, 2023 to January 7, 2024.
+PHU QUOC, VIETNAM - Media OutReach - 27 October 2023 - Vinpearl Phu Quoc integrated entertainment and resort complex announces the launch of its world-class festival series, 'Wake Up Festival 2023', kicking off on October 30 and turning up the volume from December 9, 2023 to January 7, 2024.
 Music lovers in Vietnam can experience Grammy Award Winners Maroon 5 at the 8Wonder Winter Festival.

 Maroon 5 will headline the second 8Wonder Winter Festival, taking place on December 16, 2023, and will bring their iconic selection of stellar hits to Phu Quoc alongside some of Vietnam's top artists.